TransactPRO/transactpro-integration-python/README.md

 # Installation
 ### Git

-Download project from Github, with downloading zip file or using
+Download project from Github, with downloading zip file or using git clone

-### Git
+### Pip
 Use pip to install requirements

 pip install -r requirements.txt